A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization

-FEAST can be seen as a subspace iteration eigensolver accelerated by approximate spectral projection~\cite{peter2014feast}, and the starting vectors $\widehat{X}_{m}$ affect its convergence a lot.
+In this work, the banded eigenvalue problem is solved by the contour integral based method implemented in FEAST~\cite{kestyn2016pfeast}.
+We currently focus on the Hermitian standard eigenvalue problem.
+For the generalized eigenvalue problem, we assume it has been reduced to the standard form.
+FEAST can be seen as a subspace iteration eigensolver accelerated by approximate spectral projection~\cite{peter2014feast}, and good starting vectors $\widehat{X}_{m}$ can speed up the convergence rate.
 Since the input matrices are correlated in our problem, we use the eigenvectors of the previous banded intermediate matrix $D^{(\ell-1)}$ as the starting vectors for the current banded matrix $D^{(\ell)}$.
 The intuition is that as the SCF converges, matrices $\{A^{(\ell)}\}_{\ell\ge \eta}$ change very little, and so do the intermediate banded matrices $\{D^{(\ell)}\}_{\ell \ge \eta}$ after $\eta$ SCF iterations, where $\eta$ is an integer number.
 Numerical results verify this fact and show that using intermediate eigenvectors computed in the previous SCF iteration as starting vectors can significantly improve the convergence, which is usually more than $1.50$ times faster, and the results are shown in Table~\ref{tab:wo_vectors} in section~\ref{sec:num}.

 The dense packages such as ScaLAPACK and ELPA store the matrices in 2D BCDD form.
 In contrast, iterative methods, which are usually developed for sparse matrices, use 1D block data distribution to store matrices.
-Since the semibandwidth of the intermediate banded matrix $D$ is small, usually $n_{bw}=n_b=64$, we store the full $D$ locally on each process.
+Since the semibandwidth of the intermediate banded matrix $D$ is small, usually $n_{bw}=64$, we store the full $D$ locally on each process.
 Therefore, we first need a data redistribution to obtain $D$ by collecting data from all processes, which is originally stored in 2D BCDD.
-Then, $D$ is stored compactly as in LAPACK.
+The process is shown in Fig.~\eqref{fig:2Dto1D}, and then $D$ is stored compactly as in LAPACK.
 Later, we need to redistribute the computed eigenvectors of the banded matrix from 1D BDD to 2D BCDD after applying the spectrum slicing algorithm.
-For efficiency, we design two new data redistribution algorithms in section~\ref{sec:redist}, which turn out to be much faster than ScaLAPACK routine \texttt{PXGEMR2D}, with speedups larger than 10.
+This process is shown in Fig.~\eqref{fig:1Dto2D}, and the details of data redistribution are described in~\cite{tpds_dataredist}.